shanemmattner/Embedded_Electronics_Course/_sources/chapter_01/02_LED_circuit_pot.md

-# LED Circuit Cont.
+# 1.2 LED Circuit Cont.

 We saw how changing the resistor resulted in a different brightness of LED.
-Now let's add a `variable resistor` to the circuit.
+Now let's add a `variable resistor` to the circuit which will allow us to test many different values quickly. </br></br>

 The `variable resistor` has 3 legs:
 ![variable resistor](../images/ch02/variable_resistor.png)

 ## Lab